zeldaret/mm/docs/tutorial/documenting.md

     }
 }
 ```
 All this branching is to make the conversation look more diverse and interesting.
-Notably, though, `func_80C1019C` is set to start with, and is only changed when `Actor_ProcessTalkRequest(&this->actor, globalCtx) != 0`.
+Notably, though, `func_80C1019C` is set to start with, and is only changed when `Actor_ProcessTalkRequest(&this->actor, &globalCtx->state) != 0`.
 This is something to do with talking.
 The other function handles the rest of the conversation, and hands back to the first if `Message_GetState(&globalCtx->msgCtx) == 2`.
 This function is *something* to do with the text state, which will require `z_message` to be decomped.
 However, observation in-game will reveal this is something to do with ending dialogue.
 So we can conclude that the action functions are `EnRecepgirl_Wait` and `EnRecepgirl_Talk`.
 The setup functions are thus `EnRecepgirl_SetupWait` and `EnRecepgirl_SetupTalk`.

 For more complex actors, we have a tool called `graphovl.py` that can produce function flow graphs for actors: running
 ```